21"""Abstract Base Classes for the different device types.

 1329 Each of the controlled devices requires a name.
 The choice of

-is left to the concrete
+1330 name and its documentation is left to the concrete class.

 1332 Shutting down a controller device must shutdown the controlled